18. Uncertainty and sensitivity#

 A large set of distributions are available through chaospy, but generally triangular and uniform distributions are the most widely used to describe the uncertainty of parameters in Monte Carlo analyses.

-Parameter objects are simply structures BioSTEAM uses to manage parameter values and distributions.
+Parameter and Indicator objects are simply structures BioSTEAM uses to set input parameters and evaluate sustainability/performance indicators.

-Model objects are used to evaluate metrics around multiple parameters of a system.
+Model objects are used to evaluate indicators given a set of system parameters.

 [3]: